Federal Privacy Commissioner on Bill c-27 news release.

 April 7, 2017 - Ron Kruzeniski, Information and Privacy Commissioner

-I encourage every public body to appoint a Access and privacy Coordinator.
+I encourage every public body to appoint an Access and Privacy Coordinator.
 In larger organizations you might want to have a position of Chief Privacy Officer (CPO).
-The reasons for having a Access and privacy Coordinator or a CPO are that in these times organizations really need one person who is knowledgeable on access and privacy issues.
+The reasons for having an Access and Privacy Coordinator or a CPO are that in these times organizations really need one person who is knowledgeable on access and privacy issues.
 That person needs to know the legislation, when and where it applies, and the best practices in the organization’s sector or industry.
 The coordinator will also be responsible for supervising the processing of access requests and investigating privacy breaches.

-Any citizen can file an access request and that includes the media.
+Any resident can file an access request and that includes the media.
 A journalist pursuing a story may request information to assist in writing that story.

 When a journalist files an access request, my office will encourage the public body to work with the Applicant to narrow the scope of the request and clarify exactly what is being requested.
 Such efforts can reduce the time spent by the public body, the fees charged, if any, and the time lag between request and provision of the documents.